Gourav2000/Covid-19_status/README.md

 ### Install and Run

-First, you'll need the Python 3.7 or a higher version to run this project:
+First, you'll need Python 3.7 or a higher version to run this project:

 You can check your python version with: